 Being able to do the UPP put me in good stead for university life and education.
 With the staff at UPP guiding and encouraging me, I was able to become confident in my ability to become an RN.
 I graduated in 2006 with a Bachelor of Nursing degree from the School of Nursing and Midwifery, Launceston campus.
 UPP gave me the start I needed for me to become the professional person I am.
 If I can, you can."

 Susan participated in UPP in 1997.
 The following year, Susan transferred to the Hobart campus where she completed a Bachelor of Science with Honours in 2002, including a six month student exchange position at the University College of London.
 Susan completed her PhD in 2007, studying agricultural science, whilst tutoring for UPP at the Cradle Coast campus.
 Opportunities through UTAS has seen Susan volunteer for an Antarctic expedition, presenting her research findings in Peru, USA, New Zealand and the Czech Republic.
 Susan and her husband Jeremy live in Latrobe with three furry kids (Angie, George (dogs) and Freckle the cat).
-Currently Susan is employed as a Postdoctoral Research Fellow for the Tasmanian Institute of Agricultural Research working on water-use effiiciency and sustainable vegetable production with the Natural Resource Management group.
+Currently Susan is employed as a Postdoctoral Research Fellow for the Tasmanian Institute of Agriculture working on water-use effiiciency and sustainable vegetable production with the Natural Resource Management group.

 "UPP is fabulous!
 The skills I have gained from the UPP units I completed in 1997 continue to be useful to me to this day."